 A solicitor suggested Manpreet obtain a court judgement against one of his customers – Julia – to give him some enforcement options.
 Manpreet’s solicitor was able to have the judgment registered, but Julia filed for Temporary Debt Protection (TDP) with AFSA.

-- We have increased the debt threshold required for creditors to apply for a bankruptcy notice against a debtor.
+- The debt threshold required for creditors to apply for a bankruptcy notice against a debtor has increased.
 The limit has increased from $5,000 to $20,000.

-- We have increased the timeframe for a debtor to respond to a Bankruptcy notice from 21 days to up to six months.
-This means that a creditor will have to wait until the six month period has passed before they can commence bankruptcy proceedings.
+- The timeframe for a debtor to respond to a bankruptcy notice has increased from 21 days to up to 6 months.
+This means that a creditor will have to wait until the 6 month period has passed before they can commence bankruptcy proceedings.

 You can get help from a free financial counsellor by contacting the National Debt Helpline on 1800 007 007.

 Financial counsellors provide free, independent and confidential advice to help you manage your debts or negotiate with creditors.